kubernetes-sigs/aws-load-balancer-controller/docs/guide/gateway/in_cluster_console.md

 ## End-to-end dry-run workflow

 The console is the last step of a four-step preview flow.
+It is used to review what AWS resources will be created and how they differs from resources created by Ingress manifests.
 Each step populates or consumes a specific annotation; nothing talks to AWS until the final cutover.

 ### 1. Enable the ingress plan annotation